Contact Us

 Features:

-- Data streaming: Control over sensitive data as it flows across cloud streaming systems including Confluent, Kafka, Amazon Kinesis, and GCP PubSub.
+• Data streaming: Control over sensitive data as it flows across cloud streaming systems, including Confluent, Kafka, Amazon Kinesis, and GCP PubSub.

-- Data privacy graph: Track an individual’s data via a People Data Graph.
+• Data privacy graph: Track an individual’s data via a People Data Graph.

 Integrations: AWS, Microsoft 365, Salesforce, WorkDay, GCP, Intercom, Oracle, MongoDB, IBM, Asana Premium, Presto, Okta, Drift.

-Deployment: Cloud, on-premise Windows, on-premise Linux.
+Deployment: Cloud, on-premises Windows, on-premises Linux.

 Pros